 Q: My lotion feels sticky.
 A: remove some of the glycerin and any gum you included.

 Q: My lotion is not moisturising enough.
 A: increase the oil % and add heavier oils eg olive oil and also shea/cocoa butter.
 For very dry skin on top of this you can add dimethicone and hyaluronic acid and if you’d like it thicker add 2% more cetyl alcohol.

-FOR OUR WORKSHOP OR COURSE ON HOW TO MAKE A LOTION HELD IN LONDON, UK
+FOR OUR LIVE WEBCAM OR FACE TO FACE CLASS / COURSE ON HOW TO MAKE A LOTION & OTHER SKIN/HAIR PRODUCTS -